IRL2/nanover-server-py/paper/paper.md

 license [Citation?]), the NanoVer Server package can easily be customised and extended to interface with other physics engines.

+NanoVer Server performs quantitative iMD simulations, delivering rigorous on-the-fly analytics about both the molecular simulation (including energies, particle forces and particle velocities) and the perturbations induced by the user (including the user forces, associated potential energy, and cumulative work done by the users on the molecular system).
+The server allows a user to specify the interval of simulation steps at which to publish a frame, containing information about the molecular system in its current state, to the clients connecting to it.

 The server-client architecture of NanoVer enables multiple users to connect to a single simulation running on a NanoVer Server simultaneously, facilitating real-time collaborative iMD and/or molecular visualisation.
 NanoVer Server interfaces with NanoVer iMD-VR, a client that enables the researcher(s) to connect to simulations on the server via a VR interface, which enables real-time collaborative iMD-VR simulations.
 The server-client structure enables multi-user iMD-VR to be performed using colocated (where users interact in the same physical space) and distributed (where users can connect to the same virtual space from different physical spaces) setups.
-This flexible structure has great potential for collaborative research: previous iMD-VR frameworks with similar structure have demonstrated that cloud computing can be used to facilitate real-time multi-user iMD-VR across large physical distances [Cite the appropriate Narupa paper].
+This flexible structure has great potential for collaborative research: previous iMD-VR frameworks have demonstrated that cloud computing can be used to facilitate real-time multi-user iMD-VR across large physical distances [Cite the appropriate Narupa paper, and any other appropriate ones?].

 # Notes for "Statement of need" section